home-assistant/home-assistant.io/source/_integrations/baf.markdown

 ### Binary sensor

-For devices that support Auto Comfort and are running firmware 3.1 or later, an occupancy sensor entity is available.
+For devices that support Auto Comfort and are running firmware 3.1 or later, an occupancy sensor {% term entity %} is available.
 The sensor has a hold time of about 5 minutes and pushes state updates.

 ### Climate

-For devices that support Auto Comfort, a climate entity allows adjusting the target temperature.
+For devices that support Auto Comfort, a climate {% term entity %} allows adjusting the target temperature.

 ### Number